edgar-code-repository/running-kafka/README.md

 *4.- Run Kafka Broker*

-Once again from the bin directory, we can run the Kafka Broker with this command:
+Once again, we go to the bin directory, where we can run the Kafka Broker with this command:

 ```